Editorial Policies

 • Technical revision

-This decision can be applied before the peer-review process in case of technical issues.
+This decision may be made prior to the peer review process in case of technical issues.
 Authors will be asked to resolve these issues within 1 week.

 • Reject: